Brenda Fruhvirtová

-Brenda Fruhvirtová (born 2 April 2007) is a Czech tennis player.
+Brenda Fruhvirtová (born 2 April 2007) is a Czech professional tennis player.

-Fruhvirtová has a career-high ITF Junior ranking of world No. 4, achieved on 13 December 2021.
+She has a career-high singles ranking of world No. 87, achieved on 29 July 2024.
+She reached a career-high ITF junior ranking of world No. 4, achieved on 13 December 2021.

 Early life and background

-Born in Prague, the capital of the Czech Republic, Brenda is the younger sister of fellow professional tennis player Linda Fruhvirtová.
+Born in Prague, the capital of the Czech Republic, Brenda is the younger sister of fellow professional tennis player, Linda Fruhvirtová.

 The Fruhvirtová sisters have been training at the Mouratoglou Tennis Academy in Southern France since 2017, and are recipients of the Patrick Mouratoglou foundation.

-Junior career
+Career

+Juniors

 In 2018, Fruhvirtová won the U12 Eddie Herr tournament.
 She was ten years old when she won the title.

 In April 2019, Brenda won the 2019 Trnava Cup U14 single title.

 In 2019, Brenda and her sister Linda Fruhvirtová won the Petits As doubles title together with Linda also winning the singles title; one year later Brenda won the singles title.
 The Fruhvirtová sisters became the first members of the same family to win the title two years in a row.

 In July 2020, Fruhvirtová defeated world No. 54, Kateřina Siniaková, during an exhibition tournament in the Czech Republic.
 A few weeks later, Fruhvirtová was invited to participate in the Ultimate Tennis Showdown (UTS) at the Mouratoglou Academy.
 She was one of the four players to compete in the first women's edition UTS, and lost to Alizé Cornet.

 In September 2020, she received a wildcard by the French Tennis Federation to compete in the girls' singles draw at the French Open.
-She was the youngest player to play in the event (13 years old).
+She was the youngest player to feature in the event (13 years old).